angeloocana/angeloocana/roadmap.md

 - Search for cambo in npm, if not available add it.
 - Find new theme for code examples.
 - Try to get browser lang, when no lang in the url.
-- Add post sugestions.
+- Add post suggestions.
 - Test google search.
 - Fix font Victor's phone.
 - Fix firefox first big letter.
 - Add images.

 ## Working
+- ssl post: Change error color to red.
+- footer: change `HERE` color to yellow.
 - E-mail subscription.
 - Add options to i18n module.
 - Resume.
-- Fix readnext.
+- Fix readNext.
 - Add rich cards for google.
 - Add AMP.
 - Fix dns.
 - Add tags section to home.

 ## Done
+- post page: Add padding to tags list and centralize items.
 - Add comments.
 - Localize dates.
 - Add structured data for google, see webmasters.